BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/manipulating_data.md

 # A Programmer's Best Friend

-- You will often run into problems your not sure how to solve
+- You will often run into problems you're not sure how to solve
 - Don't be afraid to Google things, we all do it!
 - Try to explain the problem with regular words
   - put the question you ask directly into google